Tpalmer111/tournament_manager/README.md

     __notes:__

      * Lucas helped me debug and find the dependency that wasn't installed correctly and we were able to render "Welcome Home" through the Expo app on my phone.
+     * I worked through the bugs on the to-do tutorial for the rest of class time.
+After which I took the night off a went and played a poker game.
+And won.
+While at the table I read the entire react native documentation and watched the beginning of a YouTube tutorial that seems promising.

 * __Thursday Oct-27-2022:__